dhis2/dhis2-docs/src/developer/web-api/data-exchange.md

 200 OK
 ```

-The response payload format is identical with the analytics API endpoint in data value set format.
+The response payload format is identical with the analytics API endpoint.
 This endpoint is useful for debugging purposes.
 Consult the analytics API guide for additional details.

 ### Data model